JackBlueBird/LJMD_hpc_24_group_3/01-ljmd/README.md

 #### Summary

-The results show a better speedup for a large number of atoms.
-A larger number of atoms provides more computational work that benefits from parallel processing, which reduces the relative impact of communication overhead and serial execution parts, thus achieving a better speedup.
+A significant improvement is observed in all results but better speedups are shown for a higher number of atoms.
+A higher number of atoms provides more computational work that benefits from parallel processing, reducing the relative impact of communication overhead and serial execution parts, thus achieving better speedups.